mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ## Terminology Guide

-Throughout Mattermost, you’ll see the below words, terms are mentioned and used.
+Throughout Mattermost documentation, you’ll see the below terms mentioned and used.
 Their definitions and reason for usage are defined below.

 | Terms          | Description        | Usage             |
 | ------------- |-------------| --------------------|